aeturrell/python4DS/workflow-help.md

 ## Investing in yourself

 You should also spend some time preparing yourself to solve problems before they occur.
-Investing a little time in learning Python each day will pay off handsomely in the long run.
+Investing a little time in learning Python each day will pay off in the long run!